phaserjs/phaser/README.md

 ### New Features

 * StateManager.unlink will null all State-level Phaser properties, such as `game`, `add`, etc. Useful if you never need to return to the State again.
+* Cache.removeImage has a new parameter: `removeFromPixi` which is `true` by default.
+It will remove the image from the Pixi BaseTextureCache as well as from the Phaser Cache.
+Set to false if you don't want the Pixi cache touched.

 ### Updates